sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

   requires you to specify the full and complete endpoint URL.
 This might also invalidate any region you have set, too.
 Please see below for more details.
   Please use this at your own risk.

-* `swauth` - (Optional) Set to `true` to authenticate against Swauth, a Swift-native authentication system.
-If omitted, the `OS_SWAUTH` environment variable is used.
-You must also set `username` to the Swauth/Swift username such as `username:project`.
-Set the `password` to the Swauth/Swift key.
-  Finally, set `auth_url` as the location of the Swift service.
-Note that this will only work when used with the Converged Cloud Object Storage resources.

-* `use_octavia` - (Optional) If set to `true`, API requests will go the Load Balancer service (Octavia) instead of the Networking service (Neutron).

 ## Overriding Service API Endpoints